Load Serving Entities

 Qualification/Certification

 CRs must be certified by ERCOT.
-Please read more about Texas Retail Market Testing and the latest test flight.
+Please refer to Texas Retail Market Testing for more information.

-REPs must also be certified by the Public Utility Commission of Texas (PUCT).
-More information on that certification process may be found on the PUCT website at Retail Electric Providers Certification and Reporting Opens new browser window.
+CRs operating as REPs must also be certified by the Public Utility Commission of Texas (PUCT).
+Please refer to the Retail Electric Providers Certification and Reporting section of the PUCT website for more information.

 Key Documents